Code-the-Dream-School/node-essentials/lessons/lesson6-pg-prisma.md

 ## 1. Understanding Databases vs. In-Memory Storage

 ### The Problem with In-Memory Storage
 When you store data in JavaScript arrays or objects, that data exists only while your server is running.
 When you restart your server, all the data disappears.
+Also, your server only has so much memory, much less than a production application would typically need to store.

 **Example of the Problem:**
 ```javascript